lunanerdderg/Reefbackend/.github/README.md

 *(No QMM or SMLHelper compatibility planned.)*

-# To do before ready:
+# To do before release:

 * Intelligently apply Profiles to actual Subnautica game directory
 * Implement Nexus compatibility (using API key)